Social Icons

 Directed by George Miller

 This romantic fantasy may not be everyone’s cup of tea.
-There is a way this movie starts with a cautious Alithea (Tilda Swinton) as she goes about her lonely way then coming into the possession of a Djinn (Idris Elba) with three wishes she can use.
-This start and her willingness not to be a sucker had me, I wanted so much to see how this was going to end.
+The movie starts with a cautious Alithea (Tilda Swinton) going about her lonely life before coming into possession of a Djinn (Idris Elba), who offers her three wishes.
+Her initial hesitation and determination not to be a sucker drew me in—I was eager to see how it would all end.

-The movie is based on a book called The Djinn in the Nightingale's Eye a short story from 1994 by British novelist A. S. Byatt.
-I have not read that book, so I can not say if this movie is true to the material or not.
+The movie is based on a short story called The Djinn in the Nightingale's Eye by British novelist A. S. Byatt, published in 1994.
+I haven’t read the story, so I can’t say whether the movie stayed true to its source material or not.

 Emily the Criminal (2022)